ismoaulaskari/canqv/README.md

 canqv is a small C-program which shows a (subset of a) list of CAN frames found on a CAN bus.
 The main goal is to provide a __quick view on CAN__.
+This version is modified to read a Volvo V70n.

 ## operation